kkzzzzzz/free_vpn/README.md

 shadowsocksX auto get username and  password

-you should install same mode
+you should install same pip mode

 there are two files in the project .